cysouw/graphicalgrammar/text/notes.md

   - difference between illustration (passive, not always complete) and analysis (active, capturing all details)
   - different levels of accuracy

-Chinese version of reed/kellog: Ji Jinzi *New Grammar of the National Language* [@mossner1960; @peverelli2015: 97-104]

 ![Display of the structure combining the text from example [@last] and the structural letter-analysis from [@fig:bauer1850_97] into a contemporary-style constituency tree.](figures/bauer1850_97tree){#fig:bauer1850_97tree}

 [=== rsyntaxtree ===